 4 • Additional Charges

-You see, as I’ve mentioned earlier, in order to qualify for a cashout of your earnings you need to complete 5 tasks from the $30 TaskWall.
+As I’ve mentioned earlier, in order to qualify for a cashout of your RainMoney.co earnings you need to complete at least 5 tasks on its $30 TaskWall.

-The problem is that in order to complete most of those tasks you need to submit your phone number and agree to subscribe to paid text-message services which could cost up to $50 dollars per month and maybe even more.
+In order to complete some of those tasks, you’ll be required to submit your phone number and agree to subscribe to paid text-message services which could cost you a ton of money.

 5 • Fake Support Info

-RainMoney.co is supposed to offer support through a Skype address of an “account manager” as well as through an email address.
+RainMoney.co is supposed to offer support through a Skype address of an “account manager” (@maria.rainmoney) as well as through an email address (firstname.lastname@example.org).